emory-libraries/product-enhance/.github/ISSUE_TEMPLATE/feature_request.md

 ---

-**Is your feature request related to a problem?
+**Is your feature request related to new functionality not yet included in the product?
 Please describe.**
+A clear and concise description of what the new feature will provide.

+**Is your feature request related to a problem or a change to existing functionality?
+Please describe.**
 A clear and concise description of what the problem is.
 Ex.
-I'm always frustrated when [...]
+It is very difficult to [...] because [...]

 **Describe the solution you'd like**
 A clear and concise description of what you want to happen.